-To deploy a web application to the hosting server or mobile application to users, we follow a Continuous Delivery (CD) practice.
+To deploy a web application to the hosting server or mobile application to users, the team follows a Continuous Delivery (CD) practice.
 The main principles are:

-- No human is involved in the whole deployment annihilating the possibilities of most common process errors
+- No human is involved in the whole deployment annihilating the possibilities of the most common process errors.

-From the beginning of a project, both the staging and the production servers must be setup, and everything must be configured so that Semaphore can deploy the software to both servers.
+From the beginning of a project, both the staging and the production servers must be set up, and everything must be configured so that the application can be deployed via the CI/CD solution to both servers.

-For both iOS and Android, we also use Fastlane in the Jenkins pipelines to simplify and improve tedious build processes such as management of certificates and provisioning profiles.
+For both iOS and Android, the team uses Fastlane in the CI/CD pipelines to simplify and improve tedious build processes such as management of certificates and provisioning profiles.

 Release management entails planning, scheduling, and controlling a software build through different stages and environments.